sosuisen/git-documentdb/docs/git-documentdb.gitdocumentdb.alldocs.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Get all the documents in a repository.
+Get all the documents from the database

 <b>Signature:</b>